 Resort developers may temporarily subsidise these maintenance fees as an extra incentive to promote buyers to act quickly.
 This normally occurs during an active sales period.

 If, however, you are wondering how the maintenance fees can be so high, or be increasing so dramatically year on year, a little investigation is in order.
-We always recommend to anybody considering a timeshare to go through the maths thoroughly before committing, and to understand clearly exactly what you’re signing up for.
+We always recommend to anybody considering a timeshare to go through the math thoroughly before committing, and to understand clearly exactly what you’re signing up for.
 We are nonetheless aware that this is easier said than done, especially if you’re under pressure to sign by tricky salespeople.